sotrh/learn-wgpu/docs/showcase/pong/README.md

 I ended up having 6 systems in total.

 1. I added the `VisibilitySystem` near the end of development.
 Up to that point, all the systems had to set the `visible` field of the objects.
-That was a pain, and cluttered the logic.
-Instead I decided to create the `VisiblitySystem` to handle that.
+That was a pain and cluttered the logic.
+Instead, I decided to create the `VisiblitySystem` to handle that.

 2. The `MenuSystem` handled controlling what text was focused, and what would happen when the user pressed the enter key.
 If the `Play` button was focused, pressing enter would change `game_state` to `GameState::Serving` which would start the game.
 The `Quit` button would shift to `GameState::Quiting`.

-3. The `ServingSystem` sets the balls position to `(0.0, 0.0)`, updates the score texts, and shifts into `GameState::Playing` after a timer.
+3. The `ServingSystem` sets the ball's position to `(0.0, 0.0)`, updates the score texts, and shifts into `GameState::Playing` after a timer.

 4. The `PlaySystem` controls the players.
-It allows them to move, and keeps them from leaving the play space.
+It allows them to move and keeps them from leaving the play space.
 This system runs on both `GameState::Playing` as well as `GameState::Serving`.
 I did this to allow the players to reposition themselves before the serve.
-The `PlaySystem` also will shift into `GameState::GameOver` when on of the players scores is greater than 2.
+The `PlaySystem` also will shift into `GameState::GameOver` when one of the players' scores is greater than 2.

-5. The `BallSystem` system controls the balls movement as well as its bouncing of walls/players.
+5. The `BallSystem` system controls the ball's movement as well as its bouncing of walls/players.
 It also updates the score and shifts to `GameState::Serving` when the ball goes off the side of the screen.

 6. The `GameOver` system updates the `win_text` and shifts to `GameState::MainMenu` after a delay.

-I found the system approach to quite nice to work with.
-My implementation wasn't the best, but I would like working with it again.
+I found the system approach quite nice to work with.
+My implementation wasn't the best, but I would like to work with it again.
 I might even implement my own ECS.

 ## Input